tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 | ENTER SHIP 1-7:  | ENTER SHIP 1-8:         |
 | ENTER SFX A-Z:   | TEST: ENTER SFX A-W:    |
 |                  | TEST: ENTER SPEECH A-U: |

+- Copyright changed from 1993 to 1994.
+The game was originally intended to be completed in 1993.
+The demo version may have been completed as late as January 1993, however, without necessarily changing the date on the console invocation.
+- `ENTER HELP CODE` suggests that cheat codes existed at the time of the demo, but had been disabled.
+The original feature may have been to press a key (perhaps the Amiga's Help key) to trigger cheat code entry.
+- `ENTER SHIP 1-7` shows that at one point, there were only seven ships.
+This is probably prior to the implementation of the Orbital Space Dock (although the OSD does appear in the demo).
+- `ENTER SFX A-Z` does not necessarily mean there are 26 sound samples; in fact, the satellite silo launch audio is missing from the demo.
+- `ENTER SPEECH A-U` only appears in the full version.
+There was evidently no voice test in the demo.